H4CK3RG0D/spotifyWeb/README.md

 A web-based application for interacting with Spotify's API.

-# Installation and Setting up
+# Installation and Set Up

 ## Node.js